Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Introduction

 \section{Introduction}

-A widely held view in statistics is that Wald's (1950) decision-theoretic framework provides a broad enough perspective that can accommodate both the frequentist and Bayesian approaches to inference, despite their well-known differences.
-Indeed, it is often regarded as a unifying framework for comparing these approaches by bringing into focus their common features and neutralizing their differences using a common terminology based on decision rules, action spaces, loss and risk functions, admissibility, etc.; see Berger (1985), Robert (2007).
+Wald's (1950) decision-theoretic framework is widely viewed as providing a broad enough perspective to accommodate and compare the frequentist and Bayesian approaches to inference, despite their well-known differences.
+It is perceived as offering a neutral framing of inference that brings into focus their common features and tones down their differences; see Berger (1985), Robert (2001), O'Hagan (1994).

-Historically, Wald (1939) proposed the original decision-theoretic framework as a way to unify frequentist estimation and testing:
+Historically, Wald (1939) proposed the original variant of the decision-theoretic framework with a view to unify Neyman's (1937) rendering of frequentist interval estimation and testing: